ethereum/EIPs/EIPS/eip-draft_deposit_contract_snapshot_interface.md

 #### Deposit Finalization Flow

 During deposit processing, the beacon chain requires deposits to be submitted along with a Merkle path to the deposit root.
 This is required exactly once for each deposit.
 When a deposit has been processed by the beacon chain and the [deposit finalization conditions](#deposit-finalization-conditions) have been met, many of the hashes along the path to the deposit root will never be required again to construct Merkle proofs on chain.
 These unnecessary hashes MAY be pruned to save space.
-The image below illustrates the evolution of the deposit Merkle tree under this process alongside the corresponding `DepositTreeSnapshot` at each stage:
+The image below illustrates the evolution of the deposit Merkle tree under this process alongside the corresponding `DepositTreeSnapshot` as new deposits are added and older deposits become finalized:

 ![Deposit Tree Evolution](../assets/eip-draft_deposit_contract_snapshot_interface/deposit_tree_evolution.png)